jakeloggins/Clod-scripts/README.md

 * If card_display_choice is "default", it will grab the "default_endpoints.json" file from the sketch folder and insert it.

 * Modifies the init_device_name def file in the sketch folder so that the esp knows its name on startup.

+(link to endpoints section of MQTT standard docs)

+(link to default_endpoints section of create your own sketch)

 Example upload object sent to ` /deviceInfo/control/[name] `